 You can use an outdoor heater under a covered patio, but it’s important adhere to your specific heater’s owner’s manual precautions to keep the risk of fire low.
 This may include limiting what you put near your heater and what your patio cover is made of.

-The mention of fire might scare you into staying away from using an outdoor heater, but the truth is, a lot of stuff we use every day can cause a fire if you aren’t careful.
+The mention of fire might scare you into staying away from using an outdoor heater, but the truth is, a lot of stuff we use every day can cause a fire if you’re not careful.
 So, let’s talk more about how to safely provide warmth on your covered patio.

 How to Use an Outdoor Heater Under a Covered Patio

 An outdoor heater can be used anywhere outside that you would like some heat.
-But, when using an outdoor heater under a covered patio, you must be cautious of things surrounding the heater.
+But, when using an outdoor heater under a covered patio, you must be cautious of everything surrounding the heater.

-Items like an awning or umbrella above, furniture, and decorations shouldn’t be too close to it or they will overheat and could melt or light on fire.
+Items like an awning or umbrella above, furniture, and decorations should not be too close to it or they could melt or light on fire.
 Most heaters have specific measurements included in their directions of how far to keep items away from the heater.
+Generally it’s minimum of 2-3 feet all around a heater.

 Choosing the Right Outdoor Heater for a Covered Patio

-One thing you should do before even choosing the type of heater is to measure the space that the heater will be in and needs to heat.
-This ensure you get the right type of heater and one the correct size to for your space.
+One thing you should do before even choosing the type of heater is to measure the patio space that the heater will need to heat.
+This ensure you get the right type of heater and the correct size for your space.

 Most heaters require a specific distance between anything surrounding it for safety reasons so it’s important to know how large the space is that you’re wanting to heat up.